Ba4bes/Psado/Docs/Get-PSADOBuild.md

 ```

 ## DESCRIPTION
-List Azure Devops Builds that belong to a project.
+List Azure DevOps Builds that belong to a project.
 You can list them all, or select builds based on Buildnumbers or the source repository

 ## EXAMPLES